The Church Studio

-With its school gym-sized recording room, red and white Wurlitzer jukebox, control room with exposed brick walls and original church windows, the Church Studio is one of the most legendary buildings in Tulsa.
-It even features the original hitching post where church-goers could tie up their horse before venturing inside.
-Located in Tulsa’s Pearl District, the studio can be found situated along Leon Russell Road.
+With the original sanctuary, now the Live/Recording room, control room with exposed brick walls and original church windows, The Church Studio is one of the legendary buildings in Tulsa.
+Located in Tulsa’s Pearl District, on Studio Row, the studio can be found situated along Leon Russell Road.

 During its years of ownership and use by Leon Russell and Studio Records, The Church Studio was also the epicenter of The Tulsa Sound -- bluesy music with whispery vocals, a rock and roll shuffle, and often adorned with honkytonk piano.
-In more recent times, The Church Studio became headquarters for the country-rock band The Tractors.
 Oklahoma bands Hanson, the Chainsaw Kittens and Admiral Twin have also passed through its doors.

 Currently, The Church Studio is a recording studio, audio engineering school, event center and entertainment network.
 Daily historic tours are available for individuals and groups.